foxglove/schemas/schemas/README.md

 ## CylinderPrimitive

-(Experimental, subject to change) A primitive representing a cylinder, elliptic cylinder, or truncated cone
+A primitive representing a cylinder, elliptic cylinder, or truncated cone

 <table>
   <tr>